satellite-image-deep-learning/techniques/README.md

 * [Satellite imagery label tool](https://github.com/calebrob6/labeling-tool) -> provides an easy way to collect a random sample of labels over a given scene of satellite imagery
 * [DeepSatData](https://github.com/michaeltrs/DeepSatData) -> Automatically create machine learning datasets from satellite images
 * [image-reconstructor-patches](https://github.com/marijavella/image-reconstructor-patches) -> Reconstruct Image from Patches with a Variable Stride
+* [geotiff-crop-dataset](https://github.com/tayden/geotiff-crop-dataset) -> A Pytorch Dataloader for tif image files that dynamically crops the image

 ## Image augmentation packages
 Image augmentation is a technique used to expand a training dataset in order to improve ability of the model to generalise